An Information-Theoretic Approach to Understanding Transformers' In-Context Learning of Variable-Order Markov Chains: Proofs of the Theorems for VOMC Sources

 where $\text{Rot}(m) = $ is a rotation matrix that rotates clockwise by an angle of $m\pi/C$, and $c \in \mathbb{R}_+$ is a temperature factor.
 The query, key, and value after the mapping are

 Take $c=\infty$ or sufficiently large.
 It is seen that the $m$-th head essentially copies the $m$-th earlier symbol to stack at the $(m+1)$-th position below the original symbol $\vec{x}_i$.
-Together with the residual link, we conclude the theorem by setting the FF layer in this layer as all zeros. \end{proof}
+Together with the residual link, the attention layer gives exactly the $\vec{h}^{(2)}_i$ shown in (\ref{eq:finite-memory-also}) while the FF layer in this layer can be set to all zeros.